spmallette/java-dse-driver/manual/graph/README.md

 #### Timeouts

-The higher time limit for executing a Graph query is defined server side, in the `dse.yaml`.
+The higher time limit for executing a Graph query is defined server side, in `dse.yaml`.

 By default the Java driver will rely on that option that is declared server-side.
 This means that by default, after sending a request, the driver will wait until the server responds with a result or an error message, or times out.